atet/rmd_tutorial/README.md

 ### Metadata

-Printing out basic object class information and number of row and
+Basic object class information and number of row and columns in a `cat` (concatenate and print to console):
-columns:

 ``` r
 cat("The `iris1` object is of \"", class(iris1),"\" class and has ", nrow(iris1), " rows/", ncol(iris1), " columns.", sep = "")